AWARD WINNING AUTHOR DAVID GIULIANO CREATES A STORY OF TRAUMA, HUMOUR AND REDEMPTION.

 A vivid portrait of lives intertwined in the search for redemption amidst the uncovering of dormant truths a small town tried to bury.

-Available to order now, online or in person at all book sellers.
+Click here to order online or Buy at Any book store

 For more information on this title,

 interview with the author, please get